chobynleo/pancakeswap-frontend-hardhat-testnet/README.md

-# A hardhat testnet environment base on pancake-frontend (MAC)
+# A hardhat testnet environment base on pancake-frontend

 ## Node Environment
 (recommend)